SkyMul’s drones secure rebar on the fly to speed up construction – TechCrunch

 Then the tying drones are released, as many as needed or wanted.
 Each one moves from spot to spot, hovering and descending until its tying tool (much like those used by human rodbusters) spans the rebar intersection; the tie is wrapped, twisted, and the drone is off to the next spot.
 They need their batteries swapped every 25 minutes, which means they generally have time to put down 70-80 ties; right now each drone does one tie every 20 seconds, which is in line with humans, who can do it faster but generally go at about that speed or slower, according to numbers George cited.

 It’s difficult to estimate the cost savings and value of the work SkyTy does, because the value of the labor varies widely.
-In some places rodbusters are earning north of $80/hour, meaning the draw of automation is in cost savings.
+In some places rodbusters cost more than $80/hour, meaning the draw of automation is in cost savings.
 But in other markets the pay is less than a third of that, which compounded with the injury risk makes rodbusters a scarce quantity — so the value is in availability and reliability.
 Drone-based tying seems to offer value one way or the other, but that means the business model is somewhat in flux as SkyMul figures out what makes the most sense.
 Generally contractors at one level or another would lease and eventually own their own drones, though other methods are being looked into.

 The system offers value-add services as well, for instance the precise map of the rebar generated at the beginning, which can be archived and used later for maintenance, quality assurance, comparison with plans, and other purposes.
 Once a contractor is convinced it’s as good or better than the manually-produced ones currently used, this could save hours, turning a 3-day job into a 2-day job or otherwise simplifying logistics.